ivoras/daisy/README.md

 What if public (government) documents were distributed in this way...?
 What if Wikipedia was...?

+# Usage

+When started, Daisy will initialise its databases and install the default (and currently the only one) blockchain.
+It will then connect to a list of peers it maintains and fetch new blocks, if any.

+Since this is a private blockchain, not everyone has the ability to create new blocks.
+I'm thinking of this as a more of a framework for creating new blockchains.
+If you want to contribute to the default blockchain (i.e. store data, i.e. add new sqlite databases to the blockchain), run the `./daisy mykeys` command, send me the public key hash to sign, and an explanation / introductory letter saying why and what do you want to do with it, and I'll sign your key and accept it into the blockchain as one of the signatories.

+Some possible use cases I've thought of for blockchains where everyone can download and verify the data, but only a few parties can publish:

+* Distributing academic articles: create a new blockchain for academic institutions (and Arxiv and such) and allow them to push blocks with articles into the blockchain.
+* Distributing municipal and governmental records: each institution / agency could be allowed to publish blocks with records and documents into the blockchain.
+* Distributing scientific data: only certified research institutions publish data into the blockchain.
+* Distributing sports / betting / lottery results
+* Wikileaks, of course
+* Making a gigantic world-wide database of e.g. product information: manufacturs could add information about their products, keyed on e.g. UPC codes

 # Current status

 Basic crypto, block and db operations are implemented, the network part is mostly done.
 Db queries are pending.